ACURO Submission FAQs

 - Should I submit documents as I receive them, or should I wait until I have a complete package?

 Send only complete submissions for ACURO review.
 ACURO can only review complete submissions that include all required documentation.
-A complete protocol submission includes IACUC approved protocol, IACUC approval, any amendments to the approved protocol that are funded by the subject award as well as IACUC approval for those amendments, a completed ACURO Appendix, including the ACURO PI Assurances signed by the Protocol PI.
+A complete protocol submission includes IACUC approved protocol, IACUC approval, any amendments to the approved protocol as well as IACUC approval for those amendments, a completed ACURO Appendix, including the ACURO PI Assurances signed by the Protocol PI.
+For studies conducted outside the United States protocols must be submitted in the ACURO International Protocol Format including the PI assurances (last page of protocol) signed by the Protocol PI and a copy of the International Institutional Certification signed and dated (two signatures Required) must be provided.
+Additionally, amendments for international protocols must be submitted in the ACURO International Amendment format which, must be signed by the IACUC Chair or equivalent approving authority.

 - What can I do to ensure efficient processing of my submission?

 To ensure review is not delayed, it is important to carefully read the instructions in the ACURO Appendix and ensure that all required information is provided.
-If the IACUC protocol submitted for review is only partially funded by this award (not all procedures are funded by DoD), be sure to submit a highlighted version of the protocol so that ACURO reviewers can easily identify the specific experiments and animals funded by the award.
-Additionally, during the review process, respond promptly to ACURO queries and provide detailed and clear responses.
+Additionally, during the review process, respond promptly to ACURO inquiries and provide detailed and clear responses.

 - Can a protocol submitted to ACURO have multiple principal investigators (PIs)?

 Regardless of how many PIs an institution chooses to designate for a given protocol, one of the PIs must be designated as the main point of contact (POC) for communication with ACURO.
-The PI chosen as the POC must be identified as the Protocol PI in section 2 of the ACURO Appendix and sign the ACURO PI Assurances document on the last page of the ACURO Appendix.
+The PI chosen as the POC must be identified as the Protocol PI in the ACURO Appendix or ACURO International Protocol Format and sign the ACURO PI Assurances ddocument on the last page.

 - Does ACURO accept draft protocols or conditional IACUC approvals?

-No. ACURO will only accept finalized protocols that have been fully approved by the institution's IACUC (or equivalent animal welfare board).
+No. ACURO will only accept finalized protocols that have been fully approved by the institution's IACUC (or equivalent approving authority).

 - What constitutes an acceptable IACUC approval document?